Radio Alert: Jaci J on Kate Krueger’s Talking Guns Show This Sunday

 So, what do you need?

 What’s “Enough”?
 Four, at an absolute minimum.
-Look, magazines are a disposable, replaceable part of your gun: They’re going to wear out eventually, so buy some spare ones now
+Look, magazines are a disposable, replaceable part of your gun: They’re going to wear out eventually, so buy some spare ones now. - A decent holster

 All this cool stuff means SQUAT if it just sits around in a corner of your house.
 You can use the National Shooting Sports Foundation Range Finder page/app to find a range near you that hosts practical pistol matches, or visit the United States Practical Shooting Association or International Defensive Pistol Association to find a competition near you.